AikoMidori/steam-library/README.md

 **What's New?**

-    A complete new release of the Steam Library with many features form user requests.
+    A complete new release of the Steam Library with many features from user requests.

+    Here's what new in version 0.1.5:
+        - The ability to change colors.
+        - Hide/show certain catagories.
+        - Hide/show Game Icons.

+    Coming Soon:
+        - The ability to change Games Grid

     Everything has been written from scratch, and there is so much more to come!
     Keep up to date for the latest changes.